SeriousAlexej/TabToolbar/README.md

 Styles:
 -------------

-TabToolbar comes with three predefined styles:
+TabToolbar comes with four predefined styles:
   - **Vienna** (default for Windows 7 OS)
   - **Threshold** (default for all Windows >= 8 OSes)
   - **Kool** (default for Unix-like systems)
+  - **White Mercy** a simple white reskin of Threshold style

 All these styles use current OS palette and thus look great with any theme (light, dark, you name it).
 Each style can be used on any OS.